sehmaschine/django-filebrowser/docs/settings.rst

 ^^^^^^^^^^^^^

 .. deprecated:: 3.4.0
-    With custom storage engines, saving the full URL (including MEDIA_ROOT) doesn't make sense anymore.
+    With custom storage engines, saving the full URL doesn't make sense anymore.
 Moreover, removing this settings allows for easily replacing a FileBrowseField with Djangos File- or ImageField.

 STRICT_PIL
 ^^^^^^^^^^